Class Name(s):

 What SPECIAL PRECAUTIONS should I follow?

-Before taking valacyclovir,
+Before taking nefazodone,

 What should I do IF I FORGET to take a dose?

-Take the missed dose as soon as you remember it, and take any remaining doses for that day at evenly spaced intervals.
-However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
+Take the missed dose as soon as you remember it.
+However, if it is almost time for your next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 What SIDE EFFECTS can this medicine cause?

-If you experience any of the following side effects, call your doctor immediately:
+Some side effects can be serious.
+If you experience any of the following symptoms or those listed in the IMPORTANT WARNINGS or SPECIAL PRECAUTIONS sections, call your doctor immediately:

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).